yaswantkumar33/WordBaseSetup/README.md

 - **Content Management**: The structure helps you understand where your posts, pages, and custom content types are stored.
 - **Customizations**: If you're developing or troubleshooting a plugin/theme, you’ll know where data is saved and retrieved from.
 - **Database Optimization**: Understanding the database allows you to optimize queries or clean up unnecessary data (like post revisions or spam comments).

+1. What is a "Post" in WordPress?
+A post in WordPress is a piece of content that you create, usually for a blog.
+It can be a blog article, news update, or any regular content that updates frequently.
+Posts are usually organized by date and can be categorized or tagged.

+Example: Imagine writing a blog post titled "Top 10 Travel Destinations in 2024."
+That article (its title, content, and any attached images) is considered a post in WordPress.
+2. What is "Metadata"?
+Metadata is "data about data."
+It’s additional information that describes or gives more details about a post, user, or any other item in your WordPress site.
+Metadata is not the main content itself, but it provides more context or functionality.

+Example in Posts:
+A post’s metadata can include the author's name, the date it was published, custom fields, categories, tags, or even SEO settings.
+Real-life analogy: Think of a book (the post) and the information on the book cover (the metadata) like the title, author’s name, genre, and publication date.
+This extra info (metadata) helps you better understand or organize the book.